 Congratulations!
-Compliance Representatives and contacts are important drivers of Western Sydney University's Compliance Management Program.
+Compliance Representatives and contacts are important drivers of the Compliance Management Program.

 Compliance Representatives are senior management members who are responsible for business or academic unit/s, and are assisted by Compliance Contacts who have subject matter expertise in to identify, implement, monitor.
 Compliance Representatives assure of compliance with legislation obligations for the University or their business or academic unit/s.